Nine innovative use cases of AI in retail to show you where the opportunities lie.

 Here are two extreme (but very cool) examples to understand the physical market that you’re dealing with.

-The ‘just walk out technology’ uses AI to observe what product you choose before - nonchalantly and not feeling criminal at all - you just walk out of the store.
+The ‘just walk out technology’ uses AI to observe what product shoppers choose before - nonchalantly and not feeling criminal at all - they just walk out of the store.

 "Shopping has always been intensely personal [...]
 It's an expression of what makes you, you."
 (Julia Hutton-Potts, Director of Communications, eBay)